kalavattam/2023_Greenlaw-et-al/results/notebook.md

     	- Then, calculate size factor for the strain (take the ratio `KL/SC`)
     	- "One strain set as basis"  `#WHAT`
 - Need to establish an automated way to annotate ncRNAs with Trinity
-	- Non trivially difficult: No ORF as with sense transcripts
+	- Non-trivially difficult: No ORF as with sense transcripts

 #### Next steps
 - Get Alison's code running on the cluster